 Signs that may indicate rejection include fever and flu-like symptoms, chest congestion, coughing, shortness of breath, new pain around the lung, generally feeling unwell.
 Patients are prescribed medication to avoid rejection, but the medication weakens the immune system and makes patients more susceptible to infections.
 It is important that patients wash their hands often, take care of their teeth and gums, protect their skin from scratches and sores, and stay away from crowds and people who have colds or the flu.

 The first year after transplant is considered critical because risk for complications is high.
-According to the National Institutes of Health (NIH), 78% of patients survive the first year, 63% of patients survive three years, and 51% survive five years.
+According to the Scientific Registry of Transplant Recipients, 98.4% of patients survive the first year, 74.8% of patients survive three years, and 61.2% survive five years.

 The study “Lung transplantation for idiopathic pulmonary fibrosis,” by researchers from the Department of Thoracic and Cardiovascular Surgery at Cleveland Clinic, reported that “survival after lung transplantation for IPF is worse than after other indications for transplantation when multiple clinical variables are accounted for.
 Survival may be improved by double lung transplant.”